top of page

 Pictured, left to right: Ambassadors Natali Kelly, Carla Cressy & Georgia Attwood-Lawry

-Their stories shed light on life with endometriosis, including the emotional toll it can take and the importance of self-advocacy.
-Their words resonated with attendees, reminding them that they are not alone in their struggles.
+Their stories shed light on life living with endometriosis, including the emotional toll it can have, and the importance of self-advocacy.

 Expert Insights and Breaking Stigmas